 3. Nevada

-Homeowners in this state enjoy a significantly lower tax burden compared to most other places in the country.
-In fact, the average annual property tax bill in 2023 was only $1,889, making Nevada the 17th most affordable state for property taxes.
+Homeowners in Nevada have a much lower tax burden than in most other states.
+The average annual property tax bill in 2023 was only $1,889.
+This makes Nevada the 17th most affordable state for property taxes.
+The property tax rate is stable across all counties.

 Pros: